Law enforcement in Austria

-Law enforcement in Austria is the responsibility of the Directorate General for Public Security, a subdivision of the Federal Ministry of the Interior located at Herrengasse 7 in Vienna.
+In Austria, law enforcement is the responsibility of the Directorate General for Public Security, a subdivision of the Federal Ministry of the Interior located at Herrengasse 7 in Vienna.
 Over 20,000 police officers are on duty in the Federal Police at more than 1,000 police stations.
 On lakes and rivers the federal police has over 70 boats and other craft to act as the water police.